salinapl/LibraryDigitalSignage/README.md

 ## Issues

-We do not develop for KirbyCMS, for issues getting KirbyCMS up and running, please contact that project.
-We only provide the website content files to host on KirbyCMS to use as a Digital Signage Platform.
+We do not develop for Kirby, for issues getting Kirby up and running, please contact that project.
+We only provide the website content files to host on Kirby to use as a Digital Signage Platform.

 If you have a Github account, please report issues directly on Github: <https://github.com/salinapl/LibSignTool/issues>